MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/prog-guide/how-to-create-a-console-shell.md

 ---
+ms.date: 09/13/2016
+ms.topic: reference
-title: "How to Create a Console Shell | Microsoft Docs" ms.date: "09/13/2016"
+title: How to Create a Console Shell
-helpviewer_keywords:
-  - "Make-Shell [PowerShell Programmer's Guide]"
+description: How to Create a Console Shell
 ---
 # How to Create a Console Shell